 - Prepare the filling by heating the oil in a medium sauté pan over medium heat.
 Add chicken and cook until fully cooked all the way through, about 6-8 minutes.

 - Add ginger, garlic, and 4 Tbsp coconut aminos (or tamari or soy sauce) and cook 1 minute longer, stirring to coat chicken mixture.

 - Add additional sauce as desired (remember you don’t want it too wet, or it will make eating your lettuce wraps a very messy, soggy experience).

-- Scoop mixture onto lettuce leaves.
+- Scoop mixture onto lettuce cups.
 Top with cilantro, if desired, and your favorite dipping sauce.

 Not a chicken fan?
 LOTS of readers have made these with ground pork or turkey over the last few years without any trouble!
 I just don’t care for ground turkey (it’s too strong-tasting to me).
 You can also grind your own chicken, like we did.
 We ground our own chicken using a 1 lb. boneless, skinless chicken thighs and our food processor.
 Worked like a charm!